-Have you ever wondered which are the most spoken languages in the world?
-Although there are currently more than 7,000 languages, only 23 cover more than half of the world's population.
+Ever wondered what the most widely spoken languages are in the world?
+Although there are currently more than 7,000 languages, more than half of the world's population speak 23 of them only.

 - Native speakers: 379 million